Meet the Board

 Marcia attended Parsons School of Design.
 She designed for J C Penny and Lerner’s, eventually starting her own children’s clothing company, White Winged Dove.
 Switching professions, she became a Professional Image Consultant focusing on design and color.
 Marcia has volunteered as a Domestic Violence Victim’s Advocate for over seven years.
 After the death of her mother, she was invited to join a local nonprofit and utilize her sewing skills to help the community.
 She has been an active member of Community Threads since the beginning.

-Crochet doll version of Marcia Reed, King George Coordinator of Community Threads.
+Crochet doll version of Marcia, King George Coordinator of Community Threads.

 Francine